What are PVRS & PVRS Categories?

 A Guide to Prioritizing and Responding to OSS Vulnerabilities

-When you look at a vulnerability in ProGet, along with the CVSS score, you’ll see a PVRS category and an assessment of the vulnerability.
+When you look at a vulnerability in ProGet, along with the CVSS score, you’ll see a Package Vulnerability Rating Scale (PVRS) Category and an assessment of the vulnerability.

 These are easy to find, but may not be clear what they’re telling you to do.